 The term primary medical care took origin in the United States in the papers of Kerr White and colleagues in the early 1960s.
-In their landmark article, "The Ecology of Medical Care,"1 which appeared in 1961, White, et al. presented the basic concepts of population-based health care.
-They observed that in an average month, 750 of 1000 adults will have an episode of illness; of these, 250 will see a physician, but only 9 will be hospitalized, 5 will be referred to a university medical center.
+In their landmark article, "The Ecology of Medical Care," which appeared in 1961, White, et al. presented the basic concepts of population-based health care.
+They observed that in an average month, 750 of 1000 adults will have an episode of illness; of these, 250 will see a physician, but only 9 will be hospitalized, 5 will be referred to another physician, and 1 will be referred to a university medical center.